msc-computer-science-group-4/New-Bank-Group-4/README.md

 1. From the user command enter `1`
 2. You should now be presented with a list of created bank accounts including their IBAN
-3. If you wish to transfer or add funds between on account to another (external or to self), please make sure you keep a note of the sender and receiver IBAN
+3. If you wish to transfer funds to this account from an external account (different username), please make sure you keep a note of the sender and receiver IBAN.
+You will not need the IBAN in order to transfer between accounts linked to the same username.
 4. You will be shortly redirected back to the user logged in menu

 ### Transfer to another user